rticommunity/rticonnextdds-examples/examples/recording_service/service_admin/cpp/README.md

     symbolically define time ranges to be replayed or converted.
 This command requires a name parameter and optionally, a description (remember to use quotes for multi-word descriptions).

+-   [Optional] `--add-breakpoint`: this command-line parameter allows the user to define a breakpoint for *Replay Service*.
+These breakpoint will be used in the debug mode of Replay.
+This command requires a timestamp in nanosecond form and optionally, a breakpoint name.

+-   [Optional] `--remove-breakpoint`: it will allow the user to remove an existed breakpoint of the replay.
+This command requires the timestamp or name of the breakpoint to be removed.

+-   [Optional] `--goto-breakpoint`: this command-line parameter the user to jump to a existed breakpoint.
+This command requires the timestamp or name of the specific breakpoint.

+-   [Optional] `--continue-seconds`: this command-line parameter allows the user to continue the replay for a specific amount of seconds.
+This command requires the number of seconds to be replayed.

+-   [Optional] `--continue-slices`: it will allow the user to continue the replay for a specific amount of slices.
+This command requires the number of slices to be replayed.

+-   [Optional] `--current-timestamp`: it will allow the user to jump in time forward and backward in *Replay Service*.
+This command requires a timestamp in nanosecond format.

+Note: In order to run the *Replay Service* debug mode commands you should uncomment the debug mode configuration inside `replay_remote_admin.xml`.

 To run the administration app, you should go to the binary directory, or if you run from other directories, make sure the `USER_QOS_PROFILES.xml` file is